pscl4rke/selfoss-psc/README.md

     $ quilt series          # show known patches
     $ quilt applied         # show current status
     $ quilt top             # the 'active' patch

+    # To update all patches for a new source version...
+    $ quilt push [-f]
+    $ quilt refresh
+    $ ...and repeat